1Password/solutions/connect/reverse-sharing/README.md

 ## 1Password Setup

-1. Create a vault in 1Password exclusively for this application.
+1. Create a vault in 1Password exclusively for this application and note the UUID.
-2. In 1Password admin console, go to Developer -> Connect servers and create a new connect server with Read, Write permissions to that vault.
+2. In 1Password admin console, go to Developer -> Connect servers and create a new connect server with `Read, Write` permissions to that vault.
 Save the 1password-credentials.json file and place in this directory.
-3. Create an access token with only write permissions to that vault.
+3. Create an access token with only `write` permissions to that vault.
 4. Copy the token and save it securely.
 You will need it to create items in the vault.

 ## Prerequisites